futurehood/DeCent-CLI/readme/usage-guide.md

     $ Input the desired path for application installation:

-Whatever is submitted here will be used as the installation directory.
+The received input will be used as the name of the directory the files are stored in.

-To bypass validating the DWA being installed, which will cause the installation to abort if failed, the --no-validate flag can be used:
+***NOTE:*** To bypass validating the DWA being installed, which will cause the installation to abort if failed, the ***--no-validate*** flag can be used:

     $ decent-cli install https://github.com/futurehood/DCNT-JS-DWA-Template --no-validate